-A NAAQS analysis was used to determine whether the emissions from the Facility will cause or contribute to an exceedance of the NAAQS in the ambient air surrounding the facility.
+A NAAQS analysis will be used to determine whether the emissions from the emergency generator will cause or contribute to an exceedance of the NAAQS in the ambient air surrounding the facility.

 The NAAQS are the maximum concentration ceilings, measured in terms of total concentration of a pollutant in the atmosphere, which define the "levels of air quality which the U.S. EPA judges are necessary, with an adequate margin of safety, to protect the public health."
-The NAAQS that was addressed in the air dispersion modeling analysis are shown in Table 2-1.
+The NAAQS that will be addressed in the air dispersion modeling analysis are shown in Table 2-1.